OUR CARING FOR GOD'S CREATION AT WARTLING AND HERSTMONCEUX CHURCHES.

 The Churchwardens PPC secretary and the members of the PCC are pleased to announce St. Mary Magdalene Wartling has gained aSILVER A Rocha Environmental Award for the environmental care carried out on the Church and surrounding area over the many years.
 Please click on the image on the left to learn more!

 Below are a few images of the wildlife care, information provision and recycling facilities at St Mary Magdalen Wartling.
-Please click on them to see them and their stories full-screen.
+Please click on them to see them full-screen.

 Caring for God's Acre